 115.363 Reporting to other confinement facilities Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-New Hanover Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Individuals interviewed/ observations made.
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Individuals interviewed/ observations made.
 Interview with Agency PREA Coordinator Interview with PREA Compliance Manager Interview with Facility Director Summary Determination Indicator (a) The North Carolina Department of Public Safety Policy outlines the requirements if an individual discloses at one facility that they were previously victimized at a prior juvenile correctional facility.
 The policy requires the notification is made to the state PREA Coordinator and the facility administrator or designee.
 There was no reported incident of sexual abuse allegations made while the resident was living at another facility.
-Interview with the PREA Compliance Manager and the Facility Director support that NHRJDC has the culture in place to ensure all allegations, including ones that occurred in another setting, are reported promptly.
+Interview with the PREA Compliance Manager and the Facility Director support that LYDC has the culture in place to ensure all allegations, including ones that occurred in another setting, are reported promptly.
 The Facility Director knew that residents who disclose abuse at another facility must be reported to the head of that other facility.
 Agency PREA policy (page 10) states, "Upon receiving an allegation that a resident was sexually abused or harassed while confined at another center (to include agencies outside of DPS), the Center Director that received the allegation shall notify the Center Director or appropriate office where the alleged abuse occurred and shall also notify the appropriate investigative agency."
 Indicator (b) The PREA Coordinator, PREA Compliance Manager, and the Facility Director were all aware in their formal interviews that notifications to outside facilities should be made as soon as possible but no later than 24 hours which exceeds the standard requirement of 72 hours.
 There were no such reported incidents for the Auditor to review.
-"Upon receiving an allegation that a resident was sexually abused or harassed while confined at another center (to include agencies outside of DPS), the Center Director that received the allegation shall notify the Center Director or appropriate office where the alleged abuse occurred and shall also notify the appropriate investigative agency.
-Such notification shall be provided as soon as possible, but no later than 24 hours after receiving the allegation."
 Indicator (c) Agency policy requires notifications are to be documented.
-The policy states, "The Center Director providing the notification shall document that the notification was made by sending an e-mail to PREA@ncdps.gov.
-The e-mail must contain: (Name of person making notification) contacted (Name of person notified) at (date time) regarding an allegation of sexual (abuse/harassment) that was reported to have allegedly occurred at (Facility) on (alleged date of abuse/harassment).
-This was also reported to: (DSS, Law Enforcement, PREA Office, etc.) on (date/time)."
 Since there were no incidents, the Auditor relied on policy and the knowledge of the individuals interviewed.
-Indicator (d) Documentation was provided that there were no outside reports of sexual assault of a former resident from NHRJDC.by another facility.
+Indicator (d) Documentation was provided that there were no outside reports of sexual assault of a former resident from LYDC.by another facility.
 The Facility Director confirmed, consistent with the policy, that all outside allegations will result in an investigation.
 Compliance Determination North Carolina Department of Public Safety Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures addresses the requirements of reporting to other confinement facilities of incidents of sexual assault that had occurred in those facilities.
-The policy requires that at all DPS facilities, polification is done in writing and within 24 hours (the standard those facilities.
 The policy requires that at all DPS facilities, notification is done in writing and within 24 hours (the standard requirement is 72 hours).
 Interviews with the facility Director and PREA Coordinator confirmed they were aware of responsibilities, including the documentation of notifications.
 Absent a current case, compliance with this standard was based on the agency policy, the Facility Director and PREA Compliance Manager's knowledge of their responsibilities, and the documentation provided.